-Stone gate, Porta di Pietra
+Stone gate, Porta di Pietra – Zagreb Shrine

-Feel free to stop by, light a candle, pray and make a wish knowing that someone is protecting you.
+The Stone Gate is one of the entrances to medieval Upper Town.
+While walking through feel free to stop by, light a candle, pray and make a wish knowing that someone is protecting you.

 How to get to the Stone Gate?

 Accessible on foot from Zagreb ban Jelačić square.
 Just head north through Radićeva street.

 We also recommend taking the funicular first, and then on your way back from Upper Town pass through the Stone Gate.